Dr Susan Dewhurst

 - sdewhurst at bournemouth dot ac dot uk

-- Head of Department of Rehabilitation and Sport Sciences
+- Associate Professor & Head of Department of Rehabilitation and Sport Sciences

 Use a QR Code reader on a mobile device to add this person as a contact:

-Dr Susan Dewhurst is Head of Department and Principal Academic in Exercise Physiology in the Department of Rehabilitation and Sport Sciences.
+Dr Susan Dewhurst is Head of Department and Associate Professor in Exercise Physiology in the Department of Rehabilitation and Sport Sciences.
 Having previously worked as a lecturer and researcher in academic institutions in Scotland, NW England, Denmark and Rome, and as a Senior Scientific Officer at the Ministry of Defence, she brings a broad range of teaching and scientific experiences to BU.